 The divine source

 To answer the origin of language, every religion has its own explanation.
-In Islam, Prophet Muhammad said that human basically is animal that can speak.
+In Islam, Al Ghazali, one of the greatest thinkers in Islam, said that human basically is animal that can speak.
 Talking about speaking, it is different than making sound, since in the process of speaking, it involves the process of thinking, and of course the only creature that can think is human.
 Another view said that God created Adam and "whatsoever Adam called every living creature, that was the name thereof" (Genesis 2:19).
 So the name of things were invented by Adam for the first time and it continually develops along with the development of mankind.
 In Hindu believes that, Sarasvati, Brahma's wife is the goddess of language, so all languages came from her.
 In addition, most all religions believe that God grands human with languages.

 Moreover, some experts came to some experiments to test these theories.
 Psammetichus, an Egyptian pharaoh, around 600 BC believed that the original language was Phyrgian, after having an experiment to two newborn infants who lived with goats and a mute shepherd for about two years.
 Those children can uttered a Phyrgian word bekos, literally means bread instead of Egyptian language.
 Another similar experiment was also conducted by James IV of Scotland, in AD 1500, the result the children spoke Hebrew.
 However, some, in attempt to test these theories conducted experiments with subjects who lived in isolation and in the end the did not speak any language at all.